ggPixel/ctu-website/Banner.md

 ### Banner Style
 `banner_style` *(Optional)* All text on the banners are white.
 In some cases the image might be too light making it hard to read the text.
 This field is used to add a black overlay ontop of the banenr image to make text more readble.
 Current the only accepted value is `light`

+## Next step
+As soon as you have followed these steps, the page will be added to an administration page where you can add/remove it from specific pages on the frontend.
+The Top Banner (the area right at the top of the website where events/notices are displayed) can also be managed from there.
+Note that only one Top Banner can be dispalyed at a time.

+## Side Note
+If you are using a banner for a page that uses the `date` custom field, the banner will automatically be removed when the date has passed.